JagjeevanAK/OpenFoodFacts-MCP/README.md

 This is a Model Context Protocol (MCP) server implementation for Open Food Facts.
 It enables AI assistants to access food product information, providing nutritional analysis, product comparisons, and recipe suggestions using the official [Model Context Protocol](https://modelcontextprotocol.io/) specification.

-## Overview

-### What is the Model Context Protocol?

-The Model Context Protocol (MCP) is a standardized way for AI assistants to communicate with external data sources.
-This server connects AI tools to the Open Food Facts database, allowing them to:

-- Search for food products
-- Access detailed nutritional information
-- Analyze product health scores
-- Compare products
-- Suggest recipes

 ### Benefits for Food-Aware Consumers

 This MCP server enables: